The Relationship Between COPD and Air Quality

 Ingestion of pollutants is harmful and increase the risk of COPD, as we already discussed, but it can also increase the risk of certain cancers, such as bladder cancer, as well as cardiovascular disease.

-People with COPD who are subject to poor air quality may note the following, as discussed by the American Thoracic Society: “decrease in pulmonary function, increase of infections, increase in respiratory symptoms, acute exacerbations of COPD, onset of asthma, more hospitalizations, increased respiratory mortality, and higher prevalence of childhood asthma.”
+People with COPD who are subject to poor air quality may note the following, as discussed by the Journal of Thoracic Disease: “decrease in pulmonary function, increase of infections, increase in respiratory symptoms, acute exacerbations of COPD, onset of asthma, more hospitalizations, increased respiratory mortality, and higher prevalence of childhood asthma.”

 COPD and Air Quality Coping Tips